The src/target Directory

 Special Strings

-There are some special strings: 0 and 1 character long strings are all implemented via a singleton.
+There are some special strings: 0 and 1 character long strings are all implemented using a singleton.
 That is to say there is only one allocated string “”, a single “1” etc. These singletons are allocated by main.
 It is essential to preserve this invariant/convention in the whole runtime.

 strcmp vs. stringEqual